 The aggregate of the costs incurred and the profit or loss recognised on each contract is compared against the progress billings up to the end of the reporting period.
 The Group presents as a contract asset the gross amount due from customers for contract work for all contracts in progress for which costs incurred plus recognised profits (less recognised losses) exceed progress billings, within trade and other receivables.
-The Group presents as a contract liability the gross amount due to customers for contract work for all contracts in curred plus recognised profits (less recognised losses) exceed costs incurred plus recognised progress for which progress billings exceed costs incurred plus recognised profits (less recognised losses), within trade and other payables.
+The Group presents as a contract liability the gross amount due to customers for contract work for all contracts in progress for which progress billings exceed costs incurred plus recognised profits (less recognised losses), within trade and other payables.